rduenasf/birding/docs/birds/doccor.md

 scientific_name: "Nannopterum auritum"
 order: "Suliformes"
 family: "Phalacrocoracidae (Cormorants and Shags)"
 description: "Nannopterum auritum is a species of bird in the Phalacrocoracidae (Cormorants and Shags) family.
-It has been observed 39 times."
+It has been observed 44 times.
+It has been photographed."
 species_group: "Cormorants and Anhingas"
 species_code: "doccor"

 sidebar_position: 139
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Suliformes
   - Phalacrocoracidae (Cormorants and Shags)
   - Cormorants and Anhingas
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---